curtischong/checklet/checklet/deploy/deploy.md

 # tips

 Before messing with ssl, or the domain, just try to visit the raw IP of the server to see if it runs

+# Redis backups

+make a /redis folder under /home/ubuntu/.
+This is where the backups are dumped